 - Stir until it becomes a smooth paste.

-- Gradually add 1 cup of water while stirring to make it thinner.
+- Gradually add water while stirring until smooth.

 - Your cornstarch slurry is good to go!